 Employee is a person who has a working relationship with the Company and has fulfilled the conditions stipulated in accordance with the provisions of manpower laws.

-Head of Units (Supervisor) are the parties who lead working units in accordance with the applicable Company organization.
+Head of Working Unit (Supervisor) are the parties who lead working units in accordance with the applicable Company organization.

-Securities shall mean all forms of stocks, notes, bonds, debentures, or other evidences of indebtedness, including senior debt, subordinated debt, commercial papers, investment contracts, commodity contracts, futures and all derivative instruments such as options, warrants and stock index futures, including but not limited to the Company’s securities.
+Securities shall mean all forms of stocks, notes, bonds, debentures, or other evidences of indebtedness, including senior debt, subordinated debt, commercial papers, investment contracts, commodity contracts, futures and all derivative instruments such as options, warrants and stock index futures, include but not limited to Company’s security.

-The Company's vision is to care and help millions to prosper.
+The Company's vision is care and help millions to prosper.

-The Company seeks to realize its vision through it’s mission statements as follow:
+The Company seeks to realize its vision through it's mission statements as follows:

 - The Company aims to be the "Leading Financial Institution" in Indonesia with a significant market presence;